 As a developer, I’ve found comfort in the idea of having an inexpensive backup option in Amazon’s support staff.
 Unfortunately, the limited knowledge and effectiveness of their staff means their usability is rare and isolated to cases where our resources are limited.
 As a value comparison of $3600 for 3 years of services, I can point to 1 instance over 3 years where their services were helpful in walking-through resolution of a 30-minute production impairment.
 Even in that case, AWS’s support staff required us to access the server and follow steps on their behalf.
 Depending upon your sales volume, this might be worth it but only as a supplemental cost to a contractor.

-With data privacy finally coming to the forefront of public discourse (ie. GDPR cloud support), regulations make it harder for service providers to provide hands-on assistance.
+With data privacy finally coming to the forefront of public discourse (i.e. GDPR for cloud service providers), regulations make it harder for service providers to provide hands-on assistance.
 This impacts businesses looking to supplement the cost of salaries to support their online presence.
 Fortunately, independent contractor services can offer a lower-cost, as-needed, option for business owners and managers to engage in support, oftentimes covered within your boilerplate TOC and privacy statements.
 Unlike larger corporations like Microsoft, Amazon, and IBM, contractors’ internal systems are typically structured to adhere to regulatory compliance rules and their hiring practices ensure that their resources are properly vetted and accessing your servers over secure networks.

 For more information on exactly what you’re getting with AWS’s support packages, see their website at https://aws.amazon.com/premiumsupport/plans/

 We also recommend perusing our site for service offerings of our own.
 We would love to answer your questions about our services or any competitor services we may need to adapt to.